Zeioth/openwebui-extensibles/README.md

 * Often, out of 10 search results, there is 1-2 of them highly superior in content.
 Therefore it's almost certain doing a second llm pass of those 1-2 best sites using extra tokens will increase the relevance of response considerably.
 * It would be extremenly valuable if we manage to create a simple sqlite cache of relevant/irrelevant sites for a given search concep.
 This should either improve search speed, and/or relevance (we should have some indicator of how much is enough content and when)
+* A more inmediate and simple approach would be further refining our (currently very simple ) semantic search matching.